 If you have not yet got this experience, it is highly desirable that you can demonstrate readiness to take this up before joining the course.

 It is advised that candidates state clearly on their application form when and where they have arranged to acquire school experience if they have not completed this before submitting their form to UCAS Teacher Training.

 Finding a placement for school experience

-If you need support to find a placement for school experience please register with Train to Teach to access their School Experience Programme (SEP) .
-You can book school experience through the SEP portal at one of the participating schools on their database.
+You can book school experience through the SEP portal at one of the participating schools on the database.